duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 To measure stable end-to-end query time, each query is run 5 times, and report the median run time.
 DuckDB is restarted for every query, to force it to read the input data from disk, like the other database systems.
 We cannot force pandas to read/write to/from disk, so both the input and output dataframe will be in memory.
-DuckDB will not write the output table to disk unless there is enough room to keep it in memory, and therefore also has a slight advantage.
+DuckDB will not write the output table to disk unless there is not enough room to keep it in memory, and therefore also has a slight advantage.

 #### Random Integers
 We'll start with a simple example.

+TODO: use we everywhere

 I've generated the first 100 million integers and shuffled them.

+TODO scaling experiment later

-For our first experiment see how well the systems scale with more threads.
+For our first experiment see how well DuckDB scales with the number of threads.
 The M1 processor has 8 cores, 4 high-performance ones, and 4 energy-efficient ones.

 <img src="/images/blog/sorting/randints_threads.svg" alt="Sorting 100M random integers" title="Threads Experiment" style="max-width:80%"/>